SuperSCAD/SuperSCAD/README.md

-# SuperSCAD
+# SuperSCAD: The OO Programmers Solid 3D CAD Modeller

-An advanced Python application and library for generating 2D and 3D models in [OpenSCAD](https://openscad.org).
+SuperSCAD is an advanced application/library for generating 2D and 3D models in [OpenSCAD](https://openscad.org) in Python.
+SuperSCAD is based, among others, on the factory pattern and delivers to you as 2D and 3D modeler the superpowers of Python.

 <table>
 <thead>